Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Understanding The Project

-One of the very ways to streamline your project is apprehending the project from its all aspects.
+One of the very ways to streamline your project is to apprehend the project from all aspects.

-You can begin from searching and gathering informatio about the requirements and expectations of your clients and stakeholders.
+You can begin by searching and gathering information about your clients’ and stakeholders’ requirements and expectations.

-Once you really understand the expectations set from the project, it becomes clear to set more dedicated and focussed goals.
+Once you really understand the expectations set from the project, it becomes clear to set more dedicated and focused goals.

-You also need to track the progress of these goals and tasks associated with it at every step.
+You also need to track these goals’ progress and the associated tasks at every step.

 Understanding the requirements is more important than you expect.
 It is integral for the success of the project.

-You would also know what are the skills required to fulfil the tasks, what team to put together in order to facilitate the progress in the most efficient way possible.
+You would also know what are skills required to fulfill the tasks and what team to put together to facilitate the progress in the most efficient way possible.

 Make sure you never compromise on the quality of the project.